drzel/another_toy_robot/README.md

 The application is a simulation of a toy robot moving on a 5 x 5 unit tabletop.
 It is an example of a well tested, object oriented design, employing the command design pattern.
 It is commonly used as an code-test.
 See specifications below for the full text of the test.

 ### Environment
 This application was developed on Ubuntu 16.10 x86_64.
-It requires Ruby 2.3.0 or later.
+It requires Ruby 2.3 or later.

-It has been tested and is known to work on Ubuntu 14.04 and OS X Sierra, however it should be fine on any modern Unix-like distribution with Ruby >= 2.3.

 To check your version run:
 ```